 What to consider when choosing a broker

-- Price: When it comes to fees, you’re in luck — fees have been dropping swiftly as many online brokers have slashed their trading commissions on stocks and ETFs to $0.
+- Price: When it comes to fees, you’re in luck — fees have been dropping swiftly as most online brokers have slashed their trading commissions on stocks and ETFs to $0.
 For this list of best online trading sites, we considered fees and trading costs to see how they stack up.

 - Broker resources: You’ll also want to consider factors like the kind of advice and research tools from the broker, the quality of the digital trading app, and the ability to place trades quickly and reliably, among other details.